aniasobo/tech-test-bank/README.md

 Basic functionality - Bank is launched in an empty state, prints out an empty dated statement Creating a Date helper to use in both tests and code Test for the date helper
+Statement method - returns from other methods: adds header, history formatted simple methods first going by the scenario from spec: deposit, withdrawal